Competitor Comparison

 The Frigate GPU Requirement in Practice

 Frigate’s AI detection quality is directly proportional to the inference hardware available.
-Without hardware acceleration, Frigate falls back to CPU-only inference — manageable for 1–2 cameras but impractical for larger deployments:
+Without hardware acceleration, Frigate falls back to CPU-only inference — manageable for 1–2 cameras but impractical for larger deployments.

 Accelerator Practical Camera Limit Cost Power Best For